Quiqup, a London-based on-demand delivery startup, raises £20M Series B

 The company says it plans to use the new capital to expand to other U.K. cities beyond London, and to “kick-start” international expansion.

-It will also invest heavily in its tech platform, including recruiting more engineers and data scientists, to improve its algorithm.
-This will enable Quiqup to provide better delivery estimates and to anticipate demand patterns, co-founder and CEO Bassel El Koussa tells me.Founded originally to let consumers order anything from its app for local same-hour delivery, and with an initial emphasis on food, Quiqup has since expanded its proposition to become vertical agnostic and to providing last-mile delivery to businesses too.
+It also will invest heavily in its tech platform, including recruiting more engineers and data scientists, to improve its algorithm.
+This will enable Quiqup to provide better delivery estimates and to anticipate demand patterns, co-founder and CEO Bassel El Koussa tells me.Founded originally to let consumers order anything from its app for local same-hour delivery, and with an initial emphasis on food, Quiqup has since expanded its proposition to become vertical agnostic and to providing last-mile delivery to businesses, too.

 The B2B offering takes the form of “Quiqdash,” a web app that allows smaller retailers to instantly order or schedule a delivery, or a full API integration service that incorporates Quiqup’s delivery service into large retailers’ e-commerce solutions.